Other methods & multipliers for company valuation

 So, for the same business there can be two or three offers, but all three might be entirely different.
 Science, as part of the company valuation means that many types of valuation methods are applied at the time of valuing a business.

-Other types of valuations methods
+types of COMPANY valuations methods

 There is a saying, “Value is calculated.
-Price is negotiated.”
+Price is negotiated”.
 This means that there isn’t a fixed formula on how the types of valuations methods are applied for finding the value of your business.
 The value of your company would always be what you are willing to sell it for and what the buyer is willing to pay.

 Nevertheless, there are a few frequently used valuation methods that would be able to help you in starting the negotiation process.
 The overall ideas are simple, but it is vital that you understand the details to see if the calculations are right.

 Other than the methods that you might have read in the previous article, there are many other types of valuations methods.
 EBITDA, discounted cash flow (DCF), and SDE are some of them.
 Each has been explained in details below: